-Figure 1.
-An example of an incongruent Size-Stroop display with recognizable objects (left) and unrecognizable, texturized versions of these same objects (Long et al., 2016).
-Participants make a visual size judgment about which image is smaller/bigger on the screen.

-One might intuit that the recognition of a pictured object is a necessary step in the process of computing its real-world size.
-However, the Size-Stroop effect in adults does not depend on the basic-level identification of pictured objects (Long, Konkle, & Alvarez, 2015): even unidentifiable, texturized versions of objects still trigger a Size-Stroop effect in adults (see Figure 1, right panel).
-Thus, real-world size can be computed directly from the mid-level perceptual features of objects, such as coarse shape, curvature, and textural complexity (Long et al., 2016).
-Consistent with this conclusion, brief training with novel objects that do not differ in mid-level features (but differ in real-world size) does not induce a Size-Stroop effect (Konkle & Oliva, 2012a).
-That is, when adults were trained on the real-world sizes of two novel sets of legos, one of which was giant (and red and blue) versus miniature (and yellow and green), pictures of these legos did not induce a Size-Stroop effect (Konkle & Oliva, 2012a).
-Taken together, these results suggest that mid-level perceptual features, such as curvature and texture, can serve as cues to whether a pictured object is big or small in the real world, even if this object is unrecognizable with respect to the object category at the basic-level.

 In Experiments 1 & 2, we use the Size-Stroop task to investigate whether 3- and 4-year-old children, like adults, automatically activate the real-world size of pictured objects, even when this information is task-irrelevant.
-In Experiment 3, we begin to explore whether preschoolers, unlike adults, must access real-world size through stored knowledge about the sizes of known object categories.

 Experiment 1: Do preschoolers show the Size-Stroop effect?

-We adapted the Size-Stroop task (Konkle & Oliva, 2012a) for children by converting it to an iPad game.
+We adapted the Size-Stroop task (Konkle & Oliva, 2012b) for children by converting it to an iPad game.
 Children were asked to “touch the picture that is smaller on the screen.”
-If preschoolers automatically activate information about objects’ typical sizes in the real world during this task, then they should be slower and less accurate on incongruent displays, in which the object that is bigger in the real world is pictured with an image that smaller on the screen, versus on congruent displays, in which the relative sizes of the images is the same as the relative sizes of the world objects depicted.
+If preschoolers automatically activate information about objects’ typical sizes in the real world during this task, then they should be slower and less accurate on incongruent displays, in which the object that is bigger in the real world is smaller on the screen, versus on congruent displays, in which the relative visual sizes of the depicted objects is the same as their relative sizes in the real-world .

 Methods

 Participants.
 Eighty 3- and 4-year-old children participated, either at the Boston Children’s Museum, the Harvard Lab for Developmental Studies, or the Williams College Children’s Center.
 A parent gave consent prior to participation, and the Institutional Review Board at Harvard University approved the study.
+We aimed to recruit enough participants to include approximately double the number of subjects needed to observe the effect in adults in each age group (N = 16, Konkle & Oliva, 2012b).
 One child began the task but did not complete more than two trials.
-This left us with 79 children in the final sample, with 48 3-year-olds (M = 41.87 months, SD = 2.98 months) and 31 4-year-olds (M = 53.64 months, SD = 3.40 months).
+This left us with 79 children in the final sample, with 48 3-year-olds (M = 41.87 months, SD = 2.98 months) and 31 4-year-olds (M = 54.25 months, SD = 2.99 months).